DigitalPublishingToolkit/OurCommons/md/15PatentPools.md

 medicines patents are the crown jewels of the industry.
 It would not be easy to persuade them to part with them.
 Some in the industry responded to the establishment of the patent pool idea with resistance.
-For example, one company told the Financial Times^10^ that they could better accelerate access themselves and that ‘’The pool’s key focus has been political in getting access to IP without explaining how it will work.
+For example, one company told the Financial Times that they could better accelerate access themselves and that ‘’The pool’s key focus has been political in getting access to IP without explaining how it will work.
-\[...\] The €4.7m they will spend could save thousands of lives \[by buying drugs.\]"
+\[...\] The €4.7m they will spend could save thousands of lives \[by buying drugs.\]"^10^

 Other companies were more forthcoming in the early days.
 Gilead was notable in that it publicly declared at the 2008 AIDS conference to be